If you’re looking for a simple side dish that is great for fall and winter, try this air fryer butternut squash recipe.

 Instructions

-- Add the butternut squash cubes into a medium-sized bowl.
-Also add the oil, salt, pepper, garlic powder, and/or other spices of your choice to the bowl.
-Toss everything until the butternut squash is evenly coated in oil and spices.
+- Add the butternut squash cubes to a medium-sized bowl along with the oil, salt, pepper, garlic powder, and/or other spices of your choice.
+Toss until the butternut squash is evenly coated in oil and spices.4 cups butternut squash, 2 teaspoons oil, 1/4 teaspoon salt, 1/4 teaspoon pepper, 1/4 teaspoon garlic powder

-- Cook the squash for 18-22 minutes until tender and lightly browned on the outside.
-Shake the air fryer basket every 5 minutes to help turn/move the squash cubes.
-Since every air fryer is slightly different, your cook time can vary.
+- Cook the squash at 380 degrees Fahrenheit (195 degrees Fahrenheit) for 18-22 minutes, or until tender and lightly browned on the outside.
+Shake the air fryer basket every 5 minutes to help move the squash cubes.

 - When the butternut squash is done, remove it from the air fryer.
-You can garnish it with a little bit of (chopped) parsley before serving if desired.
+You can garnish it with fresh, chopped parsley before serving if desired.
 Enjoy!

 Notes

-- If you have to peel/cut the butternut squash first, you can follow these steps: First, cut the ends off.
-Then peel the squash using a vegetable/potato peeler.
+- If you have to peel and cut the butternut squash first, you can follow these steps: First, cut off the ends.
+Then peel the squash using a vegetable peeler.
 Once peeled, cut the butternut squash in half lengthwise.
 Remove the seeds with a spoon.
-Now cut the squash into long strips and then into small cubes, approximately 1/2 – 3/4 inch thick.
+Now cut the squash into long strips, and then into small cubes, approximately 1/2 – 3/4 inch thick.

 Nutrition